-The third tier is focused on the primary target of this pilot which is youth involved with juvenile justice or in the custody of social services who are 1) entering residential, 2) currently placed in residential or 3) exiting residential and 4) youth at risk of entering residential placement and who also have significant functional impairment.
-Youth in the third tier will be served with high fidelity wraparound which combines service planning across multiple agencies with family and youth support.
-High Fidelity Wraparound (HFW) is an evidence-based practice driven by the National Wraparound Initiative (NWI).
+The third tier is focused on the primary target of this pilot which is youth involved with juvenile justice or in the custody of social services who are 1) entering residential, 2) within 60 days exiting residential or release from a Youth Development Center and 3) youth at risk of entering residential placement and who also have significant functional impairment.
+Youth in the third tier will be offered High-Fidelity wraparound which combines service planning across multiple agencies with family and youth support.
+High-Fidelity Wraparound (HFW) is an evidence-based practice driven by the National Wraparound Initiative (NWI).
 This structured, team-based process uses a nationally recognized model to partner with families using their vision, strengths, and priorities to develop a family-driven planning process that promotes self-advocacy and independence.
 HFW assures family voice and decision-making drives an integrated, holistic planning process that focuses on helping families achieve their unique, individualized vision and gain the skills and confidence to identify, plan for, and sustain action steps for meeting their future needs.
 HFW Teams serve youth 6 through 21 years with serious emotional disturbances (SED).

 In addition, HFW emphasizes that Family and Youth Support Partners will engage youth and caregivers who may be hesitant to participate in services.
 Family and Youth Support Partners help youth and families learn the skills to navigate service systems and connect families to informal supports in communities.
 DMH/DD/SAS will provide funding (salary, training, mileage, and technology) for two wraparound teams.
 Each team can serve 32-38 youth and families.
 A wraparound team consists of a coach/supervisor, facilitators, family and youth support partner.
-One coach/supervisor can supervise four Facilitators, two Family Support Partners, and one Youth Support Partner.
+One coach/ supervisor can supervise four Facilitators, two Family Support Partners, and one Youth Support Partner.
 Each Facilitator can work with 10-12 youth and families so one coach/supervisor can oversee the service planning of 40-48 youth while maintaining a caseload of 2 youth and families.
-The provider will maintain ratio of one facilitator to 10-12 youth/families
+The provider will maintain ratio of one facilitator to 10-12 youth/families.